-(Ragł per i Maccheroni Pasticciati)
+(Ragu per i Maccheroni Pasticciati)

-According to Lynne Rossetto Kasper's The Splendid Table (William Morrow, 1992), this flour-thickened, cinnamon-enhanced sauce, which was first cooked for the cardinal of Imola in the 18th century, is a "cross between a classic ragł alla bolognese and a 20th-century French brown sauce".
+According to Lynne Rossetto Kasper's The Splendid Table (William Morrow, 1992), this flour-thickened, cinnamon-enhanced sauce, which was first cooked for the cardinal of Imola in the 18th century, is a "cross between a classic ragu alla bolognese and a 20th-century French brown sauce".

-2 tbsp. lard
+- 2 Tbsp. lard

-2 tbsp. unsalted butter
+- 2 Tbsp. unsalted butter

-1 medium onion, finely chopped
+- 1 medium onion, finely chopped

-1 1⁄4 lbs. skirt steak, cut into a 1⁄4" dice
+- 1 1⁄4 lb. skirt steak, cut into a 1⁄4" dice

-4 1⁄3 cups beef broth
+- 4 1⁄3 cups beef broth

-1⁄4 tsp. ground cinnamon, plus more
+- 1⁄4 tsp. ground cinnamon, plus more as needed

-Kosher salt and freshly ground black pepper,
+- Kosher salt and freshly ground black pepper, to taste

-2 tbsp. flour
+- 2 Tbsp. flour

-1. Heat lard and butter in a medium heavy-bottomed saucepan over medium-high heat.
+Heat lard and butter in a medium heavy-bottomed saucepan over medium-high heat.
 Add onions and skirt steak; cook, stirring constantly, until steak is well browned, 15–20 minutes.

-2. Heat broth in a small saucepan over medium-low heat; keep hot.
+Heat broth in a small saucepan over medium-low heat; keep hot.
 Add cinnamon to steak–onion mixture; season with salt and pepper.
 Add 1⁄2 cup broth to saucepan and reduce heat to medium; scrape up browned bits with a wooden spoon.
 Simmer until evaporated, 8–10 minutes.
 Add another 1⁄2 cup broth; simmer until sauce is almost dry, 8–10 minutes more.
 Add another 1⁄2 cup broth and the flour, stirring until completely incorporated, about 1 minute.
 Add remaining broth; bring to a simmer and cook, partially covered, stirring occasionally, until meat is very tender and sauce is thick, about 1 1⁄2 hours.

-3. Season with salt and pepper and a sprinkle of cinnamon.
+Season with salt and pepper and a sprinkle of cinnamon.
 Toss with fresh tagliatelle or the pasta of your choice.
 Serve with grated parmigiano-reggiano.